 First, at the Amandine bakery, a red carpet isolate the rest of the things in the container to present only the almond croissants I found, as if it was prepared for the dumpster divers to come.

 Second, the small organic grocery shop next to Lafontaine park had many type of trash/recycling/compost and a lot of bread and bananas.
 I created a semi-circle of cardboard boxes and placed as a shrine with the edible products.

-Third, the fruit shop Roger next to my house had many stinky wet dumpsters with corn, watermelon, squashes, ... etc. The top surfaces of the dumpster bins received as an autel the symetrical installation.
+Third, the fruit shop Roger next to my house had many stinky wet dumpsters with corn, watermelon, squashes, ... etc. The top surfaces of the dumpster bins acted as an altar for the symmetrical installation.

 The next morning, an amazing breakfast took place with the found food.
 I created a Nature Morte tableau with the cooked and uncooked food.